World’s largest wind turbines are helping Opus Energy meet renewable requirements

 The Burbo Bank wind farm in Liverpool Bay is using 8 MW wind turbines, the largest installed turbines the world has seen to date.

 The project is an offshore wind farm in the Irish Sea near Liverpool, a few miles away from the mouth of the River Mersey.
-As part of a long-term contract with the owners of the wind farm, Opus Energy receives 5.5% of the renewable credits generated at the site, which ensures there is enough renewable energy in the grid to power our customers in a sustainable way at no extra cost.
+As part of a long-term contract with the owners of the wind farm, Opus Energy receives 5.5% of the renewable credits generated at the site, which ensures there is enough renewable energy in the grid to power our customers in a sustainable way.

 Thanks to the 32 turbine extension project, the Burbo Bank wind farm is now a 258 MW installation which produces enough electricity to power 300,000 homes annually.
 Prior to the extension, the site had a capacity of 90 MW.